 Today Austria ranks as one of the few European countries that exceed the declared research policy objective of the EU, namely to achieve a research ratio of 3% of GDP by 2020.
 Austria has also set even more ambitious targets.
 The research strategy of the Austrian Government aims to turn Austria into a European innovation leader by the year 2020.

-According to the Global Estimate 2016 of Statistics Austria, Austria will increase its spending for research and development to EUR 10.74 billion, comprising an estimated rise of 2.9% (+ EUR 299.34 million) compared to 2015.
-As a consequence, Austrian research expenditures are only slightly below the predicted nominal 3.65% rise in the gross domestic product.
-In 2016, Austria’s research spending of 3.07% will exceed a research ratio of 3% - the targeted European level for 2020 – for the third straight year.
-In European comparison, Austria’s R&D/GDP ratio puts it in second place, surpassed only by Sweden.
-In fact, Austria has now overtaken Germany, Finland and Denmark.
+According to the Global Estimate 2017 of Statistics Austria, Austria will increase its spending for research and development to EUR 11.3 billion, comprising an estimated rise of 3.8% (+ EUR 419 million) compared to 2016.
+As a consequence, Austrian research expenditures will outperform the forecasted increase of the nominal gross domestic product of 3.3%.
+In 2016, Austria's research spending of 3.12% will exceed a research ratio of 3% - the targeted European level for 2020 – for the third straight year.
+In European comparison, Austria's R&D/GDP ratio puts it in second place, surpassed only by Sweden.
+In fact, Austria has overtaken Germany, Finland and Denmark.

 What specifically can companies in Austria profit from?

 Research premium of 12% and from 2018 on even 14% for companies based in Austria